colmhaugh/spanish-point/README.md

 I published early so i could test on mobile phone every eveining after a push.
 I tested my mobile device, Samsung 20 ultra and on iPad.
 Most of the ealry testing was done using Google Developent tools.
+Issues were fixed as they appeared.

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/#textarea)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator)

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+The links for The Coast Lodge were not secure so have the links pointing to google.

 ## Deployment